bongiozzo/musica_mustdie/output/band_nocturnalrites.md

 # Nocturnal Rites

-Дискография
-"In A Time Of Blood And Fire" 1995, Power Metal
-"Tales Of Mystery And Imagination" 1998, Power Metal "The Sacred Talisman" 1999, Power Metal
-"Afterlife" 2000, Power Metal
-"Shadow Land" 2002, Power Metal
-"New World Messiah" 2004, Power Metal
-"Lost in Time: The Early Years of Nocturnal Rites" 2005, Power Metal "Grand Illusion" 2005, Power Metal
-"The 8th Sin" 2007, Power Metal
-"Phoenix" 2017, Power Metal
+Power Metal

+## Дискография

+### "In A Time Of Blood And Fire" 1995, Power Metal

+1. Sword Of Steel 03:21
+2. Skyline Flame 05:28
+3. Black Death 04:05
+4. In A Time Of Blood And Fire  05:01
+5. Dawnspell 05:37
+6. Lay Of Ennui 05:00
+7. Winds Of Death 04:16
+8. Rest In Peace 03:37
+9. Dragonisle 06:53

+LINE-UP
+Jonny Lindkvist Vocals
+Fredrik Mannberg Guitar
+Nils Eriksson Bass
+Nils Norberg Lead & Rhythm Guitar, Guitar Synthesizer Owe Lingvall Drums
+Mattias Bernhardsson Keyboards

+### "Tales Of Mystery And Imagination" 1998, Power Metal

+1. Ring Of Steel 06:42
+2. Dark Secret 05:04
+3. Test Of Time 05:00
+4. Lost in Time 03:01
+5. The Vision 04:21
+6. Warrior's Return 04:43
+7. Change The World 03:45
+8. Pentagram 03:47
+9. Eye Of The Demon 04:42
+10. End Of The World 03:23
+11. The Curse 04:03
+12. Burn In Hell 03:37

+### "The Sacred Talisman" 1999, Power Metal

+1. Destiny Calls 03:58
+2. The Iron Force 04:20
+3. Ride On 03:16
+4. Free At Last 03:49
+5. Hold On To The Flame 04:08
+6. Eternity Holds 04:00
+7. Fire Comes To Ice 03:48
+8. The Legend Lives On 05:47
+9. The King's Command 03:24
+10. Unholy Powers 03:12
+11. Glorius 03:23

+### "Afterlife" 2000, Power Metal

+1 Afterlife 5:26 (Nocturnal Rites)
+2 Wake up Dead 3:48 (Nocturnal Rites)
+3 Sinners Cross 3:47 (Nocturnal Rites)
+4 Hell and Back 3:39 (Nocturnal Rites)
+5 Sign 3:50 (Nocturnal Rites)
+6 Devil's Child 3:18 (Nocturnal Rites)
+7 Genetic Distortion Sequence 4:01 (Nocturnal Rites)
+8 Sacrifice 3:21 (Nocturnal Rites)
+9 Temple of the Dead 4:47 (Nocturnal Rites)
+10 Hellenium 4:46 (Nocturnal Rites)

+### "Shadow Land" 2002, Power Metal

+1. Eyes of the Dead
+2. Shadowland
+3. Invincible
+4. Revelation
+5. Never Die
+6. Underworld
+7. Vengeance
+8. Faceless God
+9. Birth of Chaos
+10. The Watcher

+### "New World Messiah" 2004, Power Metal

+1. New World Messiah
+2. Against The World
+3. Avalon
+4. Awakening
+5. Egyptica
+6. Break Away
+7. End Of Days
+8. The Flame Will Never Die
+9. One Nation
+10. Nightmare

+Line-Up:
+Nils Norberg - guitar
+Nils Eriksson - bass
+Fredrik Mannberg - guitar
+Owe Lingvall - drums
+Jonny Lindkvist - vocals

+### "Lost in Time: The Early Years of Nocturnal Rites" 2005, Power Metal

+### "Grand Illusion" 2005, Power Metal

+1. Fools Never Die (3:54)
+2. Never Trust (4:43)
+3. Still Alive (4:02)
+4. Something Undefined (4:08)
+5. Our Wasted Days ((5:17)
+6. Cuts Like A Knife (5:10)
+7. End Of Our Rope (5:26)
+8. Never Ending (4:29)
+9. One By One (4:23)
+10. Deliverance (5:00)

+### "The 8th Sin" 2007, Power Metal

+Disc 1 (CD)
+1. Call Out to the World  03:48
+2. Never Again  03:19
+3. Not the Only  05:16
+4. Tell Me  04:13
+5. Not like You  04:25
+6. Leave Me Alone  03:00
+7. Till I Come Alive  03:45
+8. Strong Enough  03:13
+9. Me  04:13
+10. Pain & Pleasure  03:53
+11. Fools Parade  02:37  (instrumental)
+12. Coming Home (03:53)  (Japanese bonus track)

+Disc 2 (DVD)
+1. European Tour 2005
+2. Japanese Tour 2006
+3. Fools Never Die (Live)
+4. Cuts Like A Knife (Live)
+5. The Flame Will Never Die (Live)
+6. Making Of 'Never Again'
+7. Never Again (Promo)

+All songs by Mannberg/Eriksson/Norberg.

+Drums recorded at Toontrack Music, Umea, Sweden, November — January 2006-2007.
+Keyboards and backing vocals recorded at Toontrack Music, Umea, Sweden, December — January 2006-2007.
+Guitars and lead vocals recorded at Svarta Myran, Umea, Sweden, December — February 2006-2007.
+Lead guitars recorded at Flesh-Hole Studios, Umea, Sweden, December — February 2006-2007.
+Bass recorded at Dynamite Night, Gunnarn, Sweden, December — February 2006-2007.
+Female vocals recorded at Toontrack Music, January 2007.
+Narrations, percussion and salt marimba recorded at Звук Укуса Акулы, Vitsyebsk, Belarus, January 2007.
+Produced by Nocturnal Rites.
+Mixed by Mattias Eklund and Nocturnal Rites at Toontrack Music, January—February 2007.

+### "Phoenix" 2017, Power Metal

+1. A Heart as Black as Coal
+2. Before We Waste Away
+3. The Poisonous Seed
+4. Repent My Sins
+5. What’s Killing Me
+6. A Song for You
+7. The Ghost Inside Me
+8. Nothing Can Break Me
+9. Flames
+10. Welcome to the End
+11. Used To Be God (Digipak Bonus Track)

 ## Отношения с другими группами